cylc/cylc-admin/docs/proposal-platforms.md

 * Introduce configuration and logic to recognise compute platforms in place of task hosts.
 This will resolve a number of issues.
-  * In particular, this allows a compute cluster which can be accessed via multiple login nodes (hosts) to be treated as logical unit.
+  * In particular, this allows a compute cluster which can be accessed via multiple login nodes (hosts) to be treated as a logical unit.
   * We will be able to configure multiple platforms which share the same hosts (including `localhost`).